 It’s Monday’s deadline, and I still have not come up with a topic for this post.
 It’s rather embarrassing.
 Sure, I could write about the biking I did over the weekend.
 But it was nothing spectacular and if I have grown weary of doing that (riding and writing), I suppose readers of this blog may have, too.
 There’s the book I finished reading and two more movies I saw, but some say only write about your specific blog niche.
 I could talk about blogging itself, my book in progress, bikes in the news, my struggling job search, health updates, (another) horrific school shooting, or politics.
 But finally it came to me, Love to Ride!
 Read on to learn more.

-Today the Austin American-Statesman ran a story asking the question It talks about the recurrent theme I’ve been covering, bicycle safety.
+Today the Austin American-Statesman ran a story asking the question What’s the most dangerous stretch of road for bicyclists in Austin?
+It talks about the recurrent theme I’ve been covering, bicycle safety.
 Hint: the road is Guadalupe, and I can assure you it’s scary.
 Even the parts with a protected bike lane have University of Texas students standing in it idly, without a clue, listening to their headphones.
 Other parts have no bike lane, or lots of bumps in the road, and in general it’s narrow with buses and cars passing within inches.